codeplaysoftware/portBLAS/tools/auto_tuner/README.md

 a number of Configuration Generators.

 A configuration Generator is an object, with all of its values being arrays.
-A generater adds all combinations (as a cartesian product) of its array elements to the list of Gemm parameters to try.
+A generator adds all combinations (as a cartesian product) of its array elements to the list of Gemm parameters to try.

 The parameters are listed as follows: